 We achieve it by breaking and creating bonds between atoms, and steering their rearrangement in the desired direction.
-Just one example of Chemical Sciences is our work on earphone cables.
-Toxic e-waste is predicted to grow to 65.4 million metric tons in 2017 but our halogen-free Arnitel® XG material is helping to deliver a product that addresses this.
+Just one example of Chemical Sciences is our work on toxic e-waste which is predicted to grow to 65.4 million metric tons in 2017.
+Our halogen-free Arnitel® XG material is helping to deliver a product that addresses this.

 Chemical Sciences: The foundation of innovation